If you are a current student, please Log In for full access to the web site.

 The system will obey the following state transition diagram and exhibit the following outputs:

-• In all other cases, the system should maintain its current state and output 0
+0and it gets released (unpushed), it should output a-1, and transition to state1 - In all other cases, the system should maintain its current state and output

 In effect, we are detecting the "edges" of the button values with this state machine, so we're going to create a function responsible for handling the FSM transitions called edge_detect.
 The function should be able to work on arbitrarily large numbers of button state machines (lots of buttons), provided the proper variables are used for it.
 The ability to work with an arbitrarily large number of state machines will come from its usage of pointers as inputs.
 It'll have three inputs: